- Lives: Philadelphia, PA

 - A: I enjoy talking about music

-with just about everyone, but forced to pick now it would
+with everyone, but forced to pick now it would

 - probably be Pat Metheny.
 I

-enjoy his ideas, playing and especially his approach to band leading.
+enjoy his ideas, playing and his approach to band leading.

 -